-The bold, crow-sized pileated woodpecker is the largest woodpecker in North America, and one of the largest woodpecker species in the world.
+The crow-sized pileated woodpecker is the largest woodpecker in North America, and one of the largest woodpecker species in the world.
 This member of the Picidae family is easy to recognize because of its size and its bold markings, but many birders are surprised at the other pileated woodpecker facts they uncover when they learn more about these incredible birds.

 While these birds do not sing, their loud, rapid "kuk-kuk-kuk-kuk-kuk" calls are just as distinctive and slightly accelerate toward the end of the call.
 The drumming of pileated woodpeckers is relatively slow and even, but also accelerates near the end of each sequence.
 There are long gaps between bursts of drumming.

 Pileated Woodpecker vs. Ivory-Billed Woodpecker